 Remember that pressing and ironing are two different things.
-When pressing, the iron is... lifted from the surface of the fabric before being moved to the next spot.
+When pressing, the iron is lifted from the surface of the fabric before being moved to the next spot.
 This prevents the weight of the iron from stretching the fabric.
-Ironing, on the other hand, is done with a back-and-forth motion, can stretch the fabric, and should be avoided.
+Ironing, on the other hand, which is done with a back-and-forth motion, can stretch the fabric and should be avoided.

-If you do find that the stitching has been flattened after ironing, carefully spritz the stitched area using a spray bottle filled with water (used distilled water if you have iron in your water, or hard water in your area).
-The flattned stitches will bounce right back, and the background will remain pressed.
+If you do find that the stitching has been flattened after ironing, carefully spritz the stitched area using a spray bottle filled with water (use distilled water if you have iron in your water or hard water in your area).
+The flattened stitches will bounce right back and the background will remain pressed.

 08 of 11

 Everyone loves a crisp embroidered napkin or tablecloth, but starching before storing can do more harm than good.
-Starch stiffens the fibers in the fabric, making them prone to breakage when they are folded and stored for long periods of time.
-Natural starches also attracts insects, which will feed on the starch, potentially damaging the fabric as well.
+Starch stiffens the fibers in the fabric, making them prone to breakage when they are folded and stored for long periods.
+Natural starches also attract insects, which will feed on the starch, potentially damaging the fabric as well.

 09 of 11